Nate Bjorkgren: Toronto Raptors

 He then became a part of the Toronto Raptors under their advanced scouting department for the rest of the season onward.
 On July 25, 2018, Bjorkgren was hired by the Toronto Raptors as an assistant coach.
 During his first season with Toronto, Bjorkgren reached the 2019 NBA Finals, where the Raptors bested the Golden State Warriors 4–2 in a best of seven series.
 He became the first assistant coach to win both an NBA Finals and NBA D-League (now NBA G League) Championship throughout a coaching career, winning both under Nick Nurse as head coach.

 Indiana Pacers

 On October 20, 2020, the Indiana Pacers hired Bjorkgren as their new head coach.
 On June 9, 2021, after only one season as head coach, Bjorkgren was fired when the team missed the playoffs for the first time since the 2014–15 season after their loss against the Washington Wizards in the play-in tournament.

 Return to Toronto

 In 2021, Bjorkgren rejoined the Raptors as a consultant.
 He was let go after the 2022–23 season with the departure of Nick Nurse.

 Portland Trail Blazers (2023–present)

 During the 2023–24 NBA season, Bjorkgren joined the Portland Trail Blazers as a Special Assistant to the coaching staff.
 On June 24, 2024, Bjorkgren was promoted to assistant coach.
 He served as acting head coach for two games in December 2024 during Chauncey Billups' absence.

+National team career

+Bjorkgren was an assistant coach for the Canada men's national basketball team under Nick Nurse, until the latter's resignation in 2023.
+Prior to his departure, Nurse temporarily named Bjorkgren to the position of Associate Head Coach of the national team during 2023 FIBA Basketball World Cup qualification.

+Bjorkgren remained as an assistant coach for Team Canada under Nurse's successor, Jordi Fernández.
+He helped in guiding the team to a bronze medal to at the 2023 FIBA World Cup, losing to Serbia in the semifinals, but defeating the United States in a 127-118 overtime win.
+He was also present for Canada's campaign at the 2024 Paris Olympics, where Canada lost in the quarterfinals to hosts and eventual finalists France.